ismaillowkey/RepositoryPatternEFCore/README.md

 # Readme

-This Application implement Unit of work and Repository pattern
+This Application implement Unit of work, Repository pattern and Entity Framework Core 3.1\
+Example with and without dependency injection

 ## Installation
 ```bash